AshLaw96/Sonic-Stack/TESTING.md

 > [!NOTE]
 > Return back to the [README.md](README.md) file.

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-START OF NOTES (to be deleted)

-In this section, you need to convince the assessors that you have conducted enough testing to legitimately believe that the site works well.
-Essentially, in this part, you should go over all of your project's features, and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.

 Feature-by-Feature Testing:

-Go through each feature of your portfolio site and detail the testing process for each.

-Explain the functionality and demonstrate how it aligns with the intended purpose.
-This could include:

-- Navigation: Ensuring smooth transitions between pages, links directing to the correct destinations.
+- Navigation: I ensured smooth transitions between each page and the links direct to the correct destination.
-- Responsive Design: Checking for compatibility across various devices and screen sizes.
+- Responsive Design: I've checked for compatibility across multiple devices and screen sizes.
-- Portfolio Display: Verifying that projects are properly showcased with accurate descriptions, images, and links.
+- Portfolio Display: I have verified that every page is properly showcased with accurate descriptions, images, and links.
-- Contact Form: Testing the form submission process, ensuring the user receives a confirmation, and you receive the message.
+- Game area: I confirmed that the game worked as intended on different devices and screen sizes.
+- Buttons: I made sure that all buttons worked as they should and were easy to understand and read.

 User Experience Testing:

-- Usability Testing: Have users (or simulated users) interact with the site and provide feedback.
-Document any issues encountered and the resolutions implemented.
+- Usability Testing: I let users interact with my site and provide feedback of their experience with it.
+1.
+2.
+3.
-- Accessibility Testing: Confirm compliance with accessibility standards (e.g., screen reader compatibility, proper alt text for images, keyboard navigation).
+- Accessibility Testing: I confirmed compliance with accessibility standards e.g. screen reader compatibility, proper alt text for images and keyboard navigation.

 Compatibility Testing:

-- Browser Compatibility: Testing on different browsers (Chrome, Firefox, Safari, Edge, etc.) to ensure consistent performance.
+- Browser Compatibility: I Tested on different browsers, to ensure compatible performance.
-- Device Compatibility: Ensuring functionality across various devices (desktops, laptops, tablets, and mobile phones).
+- Device Compatibility: I ensured functionality across numerous devices.
 - Performance Testing (optional):
 	- Speed and Load Testing: Tools like PageSpeed Insights or GTmetrix to check page load times and optimize where necessary.
 	- Scalability Testing: Assess how the site handles increased traffic or usage.